Amarpreet3/deep-learning-image-styling-and-transformation/README.md

 ## Citation

+## Contact
+Feel free to contact me if there is any question (Amarpreet Kaur amarpreet.kaur@torontomu.ca).

 This README is designed to be straightforward, informative, and easy to navigate, providing all necessary details to understand, use, and contribute to the project effectively.